dvasilas/proteus/Documentation.md

 ----

 ### Data model
-Aries can in principle support multiple data models (object storage, NoSQL column storage, text document).
+Proteus can in principle support multiple data models (object storage, NoSQL column storage, text document).
 The current implementation supports the object storage model.

 #### Object storage
 The dataset consists of a set of data items called *objects*.